disruptiveplanets/AIME/code/generate/readme.md

 `./target/sim <ASTEROID PARAMETERS>`

 `ASTEROID PARAMETERS` should be a `.dat` file containing asteroid parameters in the format given above.
 If no file is provided, `params.dat` will be assumed.

-## Tests
-I confirmed that first order matches predictions, up to sign flips in local Ixz and Ixy.
-Why does this occur?
-I think it's a mistake in the equations for Ixz and Ixy, but it could be something else.
-However, this may not matter due to the fact that Ixy=Ixz=0.

-I'd like to find the source of the bug, then confirm that the code torque is the same as the mathematica torque.
-Those are the final two tests for torque.